 This is my chance to let you understand the person behind this business.
 I’m a husband and homebody, musician, tarot and oracle card “nerd.”

-I love yoga.
+I’ve always loved the big and deep questions about life.
 I’m also really into fitness.
 I was a pretty good athlete all the way through high school.

 Through following my heart and pursuing my passion through thick and thin, I’m now living the dream.

 This “About Me” is kind of long since I don’t hold much back.
 Let’s go!

 About Me Personally

 I’m a husband.
 I wasn’t always.
 For a long time I was searching for my soulmate.
 Mary is my inspiration and we are a team.

 Being able to spend time together is a big part of what drives me.
 We’ve both been through a lot to get to where we are now.
 That’s probably why we appreciate our opportunity to give and receive love so much.

 I’ve dedicated most of my life to music — and been writing songs since I was a teenager.
 A song I co-wrote with a bandmate while in high school actually won 1st place in a large local talent contest.

 My mum is an excellent singer who accompanies herself on the piano.
 One of those female voices that just gives you goosebumps when you listen.
 And my grandfather played snare drum in a semi pro Scottish marching band.